mkbaranovskyi/node/Advanced/Kubernetes/kubernetes.md

 # Get all namespaces
 kubectl get ns

-# Get detailed information about a namespace
+# Get detailed information about a namespace as a YAML file
-kubectl describe ns <namespace-name>
+kubectl describe ns <namespace-name> -o yaml > namespace.yaml

 # Switch to a namespace
 kubectl config set-context --current --namespace=<namespace-name>